mateujcic/Web-Development/Project 2/readme.md

-# Website for a coffee shop - Individual Project
+# Using jQuery To Consume a Web Service - Individual Project

 ## Instructions:
 Run in VS Code using a PHP Server

 ## Description:
-Individual project about a coffee ordrer customiziator.
+Individual project wehre jQuery is used to fetch API and display its data.

 ## Technologies used
-HTML, CSS, JavaScript  </br>Bootstrap
+HTML, CSS, JavaScript  </br>Bootstrap, jQuery
 ### Course:
 Client Programming ISTE - 340

-## Technologies used:
-HTML, CSS, JavaScript, PHP  </br>Bootstrap

 ## Screenshots